starch-uk/sca-extra/README.md

 #### MethodsRequireExampleTag

 **Priority:** P3 (Medium)
-**Version:** 1.0.1
+**Version:** 1.0.2
 **Source:** [`rulesets/documentation/MethodsRequireExampleTag.xml`](rulesets/documentation/MethodsRequireExampleTag.xml)
 **Description:**
-Methods must have at least one `@example` tag in their ApexDoc comments containing a properly formatted `{@code}` block (with both opening `{` and closing `}`), unless they have annotations, are override methods, or are interface method declarations.
+Methods must have at least one `@example` tag in their ApexDoc comments containing a properly formatted `{@code}` block (with both opening `{` and closing `}`), unless they have annotations, are override methods, are interface method declarations, are constructors, or return void and take no arguments.
 This helps developers understand how to use methods correctly.
-According to the
-[Salesforce ApexDoc format specification](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_doc_format.htm), `@example` tags must contain `{@code}` blocks to properly format code examples.
+According to the [Salesforce ApexDoc format specification](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_doc_format.htm), `@example` tags must contain `{@code}` blocks to properly format code examples.